 What Interfaith services are available to clients?

-Please visit the What we Offer page for the most up-to-date information on what services are available.
-Check out Hours and Partner Services pages, as well.
+Please visit the What we Offer page for the most up-to-date information on Interfaith’s services.
+Check out our Hours and Partner Services, as well.

 What are other resources for help?

-We’ve put together a list of other community resources that we will continue to update.
-View it here.
+View our list of community resources beyond Interfaith Outreach that we will continue to update.

 Don’t forget to connect with others in your life.